UDOOboard/Key-Docs/docs/03_Get_Started/00_Get_started_with_ESP32.md

 :~/ws/esp$ idf.py create-project blinker
 :~/ws/esp$ cd blinker/main
 :~/ws/esp/blinker/main$
-# Noe paste the content of this file https://example.com on the blinker.c file that you can find in the current folder
+# Now paste the content of this file https://example.com on the blinker.c file that you can find in the current folder
 #   It is the entry-point of your firmware and contains the instruction to perform the actions we want
 ```